macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 94: August 7, 2020

+**Today's Progress**: #R9D93 Day of rest and play with family today.
+New acrobatics tried with my younger one.
+The older is too heavy for me now.
+Coding practice on Leetcode "Word Search". #100DaysOfCode #javascript #React #microverseinc #1000DaysOfCode

+**Thoughts:** Codewars Rank 360 - 2 hours of study.
+Goals: 1.
+Finish the Microverse curicullum 75%

 ## Day 93: August 6, 2020

 **Today's Progress**: #R9D92 Learning how to create a REST API using Rails.
-Coding challenges solved on Leetcode "Number of Islands". #100DaysOfCode #javascript #React #microverseinc #1000DaysOfCode
+Coding challenge solved on Leetcode "Number of Islands". #100DaysOfCode #javascript #React #microverseinc #1000DaysOfCode

 **Thoughts:** Codewars Rank 360 - 9 hours of study.
 Goals: 1.
 Finish the Microverse curicullum 75%